goessner/mec2/readme.md

 It is designed to easily create 2D mechanisms for rapid sketching and rendering the resulting models in a 2D canvas using [g2](github.com/goessner/g2).

-Please have a loot at the documentation [here](https://goessner.github.io/mec2).

 ## Main features

 - Fast and lightweight physics simulation.